Decomposing Global Feature Effects Based on Feature Interactions: Empirical Validation and Analyses of GADGET

-\paragraph{\normalfont\textit{Hypothesis.}} For increasing correlation between features, due to extrapolation, we receive results that are less stable for methods using the marginal distribution for integration (especially PD, as shown in Section \ref{sec:repid}, but also SD) compared to methods using the conditional distribution (such as ALE).
-Note that in this context, ``stability'' refers to the ability of the different methods to find the correct split feature and split point in GADGET over various repetitions.
+\paragraph{\normalfont\textit{Hypothesis.}} With increasing correlation between features, results become less stable due to extrapolation for methods using the marginal distribution for integration (especially PD, as shown in Section \ref{sec:illustr_comp}, but also SD) compared to methods using the conditional distribution (such as ALE).
+In this context, ``stability'' denotes the ability of the different GADGET variants to find the correct split feature and split point over various repetitions.